 If you suspect these could be a possible explanation for your child’s behavior, then consult with your doctor and seek a definitive answer.
 While many of the self-regulation strategies coming up will also help with those disorders, they are not the only solution.
-They can be discussed with your doctor and if useful, incorporated in a specific, specialized care plan for your child.
+Discuss these emotional regulation skills for kids with your doctor and if useful, incorporate them in a specific, specialized care plan for your child.

 Why is Self-Regulation Important?

 So you might be wondering, what exactly will self-regulation do for my child and why should we start working on it now?
 These are both great questions with a host of answers, so I’ll do my best to summarize.

 Teaching emotional skills to kids prepares them for preschool, improves school performance and teacher-student relationships.
 A student who is better able to sit and listen without being disruptive for long periods of time has been shown to perform better in school.
 This is something many children struggle with, especially in pre-k and kindergarten because they’ve never had to self-regulate before.
 It’s not easy for them to jump into a new situation all at once and face so many distractions without being sidetracked.
 By working on self-regulation and EI before the first day of school, you will help them face these distractions head on, stay on task and be ready for school.